 Mission Store Report

-Mission Store Reports are useful for two reasons: As a PDF download, you can send the report to anyone inside or outside of your organization.
-Dashboard access is not needed.
-Reports are examples of exactly what is going on in-store.
+Mission Store Reports conveniently allow you to send an account of what is going on in-store to anyone inside or outside of your organization.
+Dashboard access is not required, expanding the potential to share your acquired information.
 Reports are helpful when speaking with channel partners about compliance issues or to use as examples of successful stores.

-In this view, you will see specific store information, date, and time.
-You have the option to download the photo or the Mission Store Report.
+Enlarging the photo provides detailed store information and the date/time the photo was taken.
+You also have the option to download the photo or the entire Mission Store Report.

 Scorecards are concise, visual reports in PDF form that benchmark in-store performers against one another.
 You can decide which partners to measure, including retailers, distributors, store locations, and more.
 Wiser will then collect the data and create the Scorecard for your review.